PrefectHQ/prefect/docs/concepts/settings.md

 ```

 !!! tip "`PREFECT_API_URL` setting for agents"
-    When using [agents and work pools](/concepts/work-pools/) that can create flow runs for deployments in remote environments,  [`PREFECT_API_URL`](/concepts/settings/) must be set for the environment in which your agent is running.
+    When using [workers, agents, and work pools](/concepts/work-pools/) that can create flow runs for deployments in remote environments,  [`PREFECT_API_URL`](/concepts/settings/) must be set for the environment in which your worker or agent is running.

-    If you want the agent to communicate with Prefect Cloud or a Prefect server instance from a remote execution environment such as a VM or Docker container, you must configure `PREFECT_API_URL` in that environment.
+    If you want the worker or agent to communicate with Prefect Cloud or a Prefect server instance from a remote execution environment such as a VM or Docker container, you must configure `PREFECT_API_URL` in that environment.

 !!! tip "Running the Prefect UI behind a reverse proxy"